 The financial statements have been prepared on a going concern basis.
-The Directors consider that this is the appropriate basis as they have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 In considering this, the Directors took into account the Company's investment objective, risk management policies and capital management policies, the diversified portfolio of readily realisable securities which can be used to meet short-term funding commitments and the ability of the Company to meet all of its liabilities and ongoing expenses.

-In determining the appropriateness of the going concern basis, the Directors gave particular focus this year to the operational resilience and ongoing viability of the Investment Adviser and other key third-party suppliers in light of the economic uncertainty arising from the Covid-19 pandemic.
-The Directors were satisfied that all key service providers had quickly and effectively put in place contingency planning measures to ensure that operational functionality was not affected as a result of the Covid-19 pandemic and that regular monitoring of these measures was in place.

-In assessing the viability of the Company the Directors focused on: whether the Company's strategic and investment objectives continue to be achievable in the current economic climate; the size threshold below which the Company would be considered uneconomic or unviable; and the performance and attractiveness of the Company to investors in the current environment.

-The Directors also noted that the Company had recently renewed its loan facility with Scotiabank and that although the lending market had tightened, they remained confident that the Company would be able to renew the facility in future years.
+In determining the appropriateness of the going concern basis, the Directors considered the operational resilience and ongoing viability of the Investment Adviser and other key third-party suppliers.
+The Directors were satisfied that all key third-party suppliers continued to operate under business as usual functionality and that regular monitoring of these measures was in place.
+In assessing the viability of the Company, the Directors focused on: whether the Company's strategic and investment objectives continue to be achievable in the current economic climate; the size threshold below which the Company would be considered uneconomic or unviable; and the Company's performance and attractiveness to investors in the current environment.
+The Directors were satisfied that there were no viability issues that would affect the going concern of the Company.
+The Board note the facility is due to expire in March 2022 and the portfolio is sufficiently liquid to settle the loan liability on expiry date, if no new facility is negotiated.
+The Directors also considered the proposed changes to the redemption facility and the introduction of a triennial continuation vote. as described in the Chairman's Statement and, following discussions with major shareholders, it is the Directors' view that the Company will continue as a going concern.
+The Directors consider that this is the appropriate basis as they have a reasonable expectation that the Company has adequate resources to continue in operational existence in line with revenue forecast to 31 January 2023.

-Consideration was also given to potential receipt of redemption requests through the Company's Annual Redemption Facility.

-The Directors remain satisfied that it is appropriate to continue to adopt the going concern basis of accounting in preparing the financial statements of the Company.